kelvinbward/cooking-app/README.md

 Docker-Compose, React bootstrap, Basic add, delete, edit form.
 Main branch should build with compose and launch to localhost:80

-Contributions welcome, this is a resume project/personal app
+Contributions welcome, this is a resume project/personal app.
+Focus on functionality over style until core functionality is usable.